marijnh/Eloquent-JavaScript/18_http.md

 the content of this file from a JavaScript program.

 The `localStorage` and `sessionStorage` objects can be used to save information in a way that survives page reloads.
-The first saves the data forever (or until the user decides to clear it), and the second saves it until the browser is closed.
+The first object saves the data forever (or until the user decides to clear it), and the second saves it until the browser is closed.